TauferLab/ANACIN-X/README.md

 If you haven't already, you'll need to install the Spack and Conda package managers.

-Also, make sure that you've set up an ssh key pair with github for your machine.

 ### Spack:
 Spack is a package manager with good support for scientific/HPC software.
 To use Spack you will need Python.
 We recommend you install Spack *and* enable Spack's shell integration.